Educating Ethical Leaders

 - engage in meaningful work to benefit the College community, the local community that surrounds us, the global community, and the planet.

 Leadership is at the core of the mission statement.
 Being a visible campus leader is only one of many opportunities for leadership.
-DOS programs will create opportunities for students to
+DSA programs will create opportunities for students to

 - find their own leadership style and strengths

 - understand that one doesn’t have to be a “Leader” to practice leadership

 - learn to recognize leadership moments in many types of situations.